RamezIssac/django-erp-framework/docs/source/usage/tutorial_1.rst

 .. note::

-    EntityAdmin and TransactionAdmin are just subclasses of admin.ModelAdmin.
+    :ref:`entity_admin` and ``TransactionAdmin`` are just subclasses of `admin.ModelAdmin`. `TransactionItemAdmin` is a subclass of `admin.TabularInline`.
     You can customize it as you'd do normally with any ModelAdmin.
-    You can add list_filter, make the foreign key widget to be Select2, adjust fields and fieldsets on the change_form etc...
+    You can add list_filter(s), select_related, adjust fields and fieldsets on the change_form, etc..

-Read more about :ref:`ra_admin`
+Read more about Admin options: :ref:`ra_admin`

-Let's run and access our Dashboard, enter your username and password already created with `createsuperuser`.
+Let's run and access our Dashboard, enter your username and password created with `createsuperuser`.
 In the left hand menu you'd find a menu, which will contains links to Clients, Products & SimpleSales admin pages as you'd expect.

 Go to the sales order page, add a couple of sale transaction entries.
-Now, we notice that *value field* is editable,  it should be read only and equal to result of multiplying price and quantity and this should be done automatically.
+Now, we notice that

+1. *value field* is editable, while it should be readonly
+2. The Value field should automatically equals the result of price * quantity.

 Front End customization
 -----------------------